 Jim Bowen 1937 – Present

-Probably best remembered for the game show Bullseye, Jim Bowen was one of the stars of the groundbreaking series The Comedians that’s celebrating 40 years in 2011.
+Probably best remembered for the game show Bullseye, Jim Bowen was one of the stars of the groundbreaking series The Comedians that celebrated 40 years back in 2011.

 Born Peter Williams on 20th August, in Heswall, Cheshire.
 He was educated at Accrington Grammar School in Lancashire and Chester Diocesan Training College.
 Moving onto Lancaster University Jim gained a degree in mathematics and early years education.